WICG/nav-speculation/ua-initiated-prerendering.md

 ## Opting Out

 When a document is fetched for the purpose of prerendering, the user-agent sends an additional header: `Sec-Purpose: prefetch; prerender`.
-See [here]([`Sec-Purpose` header](https://wicg.github.io/nav-speculation/prefetch.html#sec-purpose-header)) for more details.
+See [the spec](https://wicg.github.io/nav-speculation/prefetch.html#sec-purpose-header) for more details.

 The server may decide at this point to cancel the prerendering, which would cause a full load of the document once the user performs an actual to the URL, by responsing [as described here](https://wicg.github.io/nav-speculation/prerendering.html#no-bad-navs).
 (TODO: put actual description here once we reach consensus)